DRAW: Heat

 Featured Artists

-Ricardo Arango • Shanequa Benitez • Sanford Biggers • Natalie Birinyi • Margaret Braun • Ernesto Caivano • Nathan Catlin • Alejandro Contreras • William Córdova • Juan Hernandez Diaz • Predrag Dimitrijevic • Rafael Domenech • Adrián Fernández • Baris Gokturk • Richard Haas • Erika Harrsch • Emily Henretta • Christine Hiebert • Sonia Rosa Kahn • William Kentridge • Calvin Kim • Fred HC Liang • Thomas Lollar • Nicola López • Linn Meyers • LeRoy Neiman • Shirin Neshat • Brian Novatny • Jennifer Nuss • Rocío Olivares • Paul Rho • Jamel Robinson • Cristin Shea • Shahzia Sikander • Luis Silva • Kiki Smith • Sarah Sze • Motohiro Takeda • Rirkrit Tiravanija • Oscar Tuazon • Rafael Villares • Tomas Vu • Kara Walker • Zhiqian Wang • Beau Willimon • Thomas Ray Willis • Type A (Adam Ames, Andrew Bordwin) • Sun Xun • Yuan Zuo
+Ricardo Arango • Shanequa Benitez • Sanford Biggers • Natalie Birinyi • Margaret Braun • Ernesto Caivano • Nathan Catlin • Alejandro Contreras • William Córdova • Juan Hernández Díaz • Predrag Dimitrijevic • Rafael Domenech • Adrián Fernández • Baris Gokturk • Richard Haas • Erika Harrsch • Emily Henretta • Christine Hiebert • Sonia Rosa Kahn • William Kentridge • Calvin Kim • Fred HC Liang • Thomas Lollar • Nicola López • Linn Meyers • LeRoy Neiman • Shirin Neshat • Brian Novatny • Jennifer Nuss • Rocío Olivares • Paul Rho • Jamel Robinson • Cristen Shea • Shahzia Sikander • Luis Silva • Kiki Smith • Sarah Sze • Motohiro Takeda • Rirkrit Tiravanija • Oscar Tuazon • Type A (Adam Ames, Andrew Bordwin) • Rafael Villares • Tomas Vu • Kara Walker • Zhiqian Wang • Beau Willimon • Thomas Ray Willis • Sun Xun • Yuan Zuo

 Sanford Biggers (American, b.
 1970).
 Otsukimi from the Floating World series, 2013.
 Screenprint with collage and hand coloring.
-Courtesy of Tomas Vu.
+Private collection.

 Sanford Biggers (American, b.
 1970).
 Vex from the Floating World series, 2013.
 Screenprint with collage and hand coloring.
-Courtesy of Tomas Vu.
+Private collection.

 William Kentridge (South African, b.
 1955).
 Dancing Couple / Middle Age Love, 2003.
 Offset lithograph.
-Courtesy of Tomas Vu.
+Private collection.

 Shahzia Sikander (Pakistani, b.
 1969).
 Naga, 2007.
 Photogravure and gold leaf on Somerset velvet.
-Courtesy of Tomas Vu.
+Private collection.

 Kiki Smith (American, b.
 1954).
 River, 2020.
 Ink on Nepalese paper.
 Courtesy of Pace Gallery. © Kiki Smith, courtesy Pace Gallery.